siviter-xyz/joyous-departures/README.md

-# Joy Goodbye
+# Joyous Departures

 Generate warm, heartfelt sign-off messages for email templates and other communication contexts.

 ## Overview

-Joy Goodbye is a high-performance library that generates random, warm sign-off messages from a pre-curated corpus.
+A high-performance library that generates random, warm sign-off messages from a pre-curated corpus.
 The core generation logic is implemented in Rust for speed, with language bindings provided for TypeScript (npm package) and Python (PyPI package).

+> **Over-engineered**?
+Most definitely.
+>
+> This project is an exploration of spec-first AI-assisted design and
+> simultaneously targetting multiple consumer languages from a high-performance Rust core.
+> It is also an ode to a cherished partner and the aspects they inspire deeply within myself and in many others ❤️
+>
+> Most importantly, as ever, because it was fun!

 ## Features